jython/devguide/index.rst

+..
+This file has been modified from the CPython version.
+   Modifications are extensive, and normally this would mean we should write a new file index_jy.rst, but the expectation is that index.rst is the starting point for the documentation.
+   We therefore keep it as modified, although merging from the CPython devguide is more difficult this way.

 ========================
-Python Developer's Guide
+Jython Developer's Guide
 ========================

-This guide is a comprehensive resource for :ref:`contributing <contributing>` to Python_ -- for both new and experienced contributors.
-It is :ref:`maintained <helping-with-the-developers-guide>` by the same community that maintains Python.
-We welcome your contributions to Python!
+This guide is a comprehensive resource for :ref:`contributing <contributing>` to Jython_ -- for both new and experienced contributors, and assuming we use GitHub for the master repositories.
+It has been adapted from the CPython Developer's Guide and the reader should bear in mind that:

+*  The process is based on GitHub that CPython uses but not yet Jython.
+*  The adaptation is imperfect: parts of the guide will say CPython.
+*  When the guide says Python, sometimes it just means CPython.

+This guide is :ref:`maintained <helping-with-the-developers-guide>` by the same community that maintains CPython and Jython.
+We welcome your contributions to those implementations of Python!

 Quick Reference
 ---------------

+.. highlight:: bash

 Here are the basic steps needed to get :ref:`set up <setup>` and contribute a patch.
 This is meant as a checklist, once you know the basics.
 For complete